peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal Decrement()`<br>
  Returns one subtracted from this arbitrary-precision decimal number.
 * `EDecimal Divide​(int intValue)`<br>
- Divides this object by a 32-bit signed integer and returns the result.
+ Divides this arbitrary-precision decimal floating-point number by a 32-bit signed integer and returns the result.
 * `EDecimal Divide​(long longValue)`<br>
- Divides this object by a 64-bit signed integer and returns the result.
+ Divides this arbitrary-precision decimal floating-point number by a 64-bit signed integer and returns the result.
 * `EDecimal Divide​(EDecimal divisor)`<br>
- Divides this object by another decimal number and returns the result.
+ Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
 * `EDecimal Divide​(EDecimal divisor,
       EContext ctx)`<br>
- Divides this arbitrary-precision decimal number by another arbitrary-precision decimal number.
+ Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
 * `EDecimal[] DivideAndRemainderNaturalScale​(EDecimal divisor)`<br>
  Deprecated.
 Renamed to DivRemNaturalScale.